Board of Directors

 In 1996, Sarah felt the call to orphan care ministry after meeting a pastor from South Africa.
 Following many years of prayer, Sarah's first step toward orphan care was through the journey of international adoption, to become the mother of 2 infants from China.
 Several years later, Sarah began networking and connecting with interested individuals as well as ministries, both domestically and in Uganda, to begin leading short-term mission trips to Uganda.
 Through a series of events in 2009, the ministry of ekissa was officially birthed and began its’ focus in Bweya Village, outside the capital of Uganda.
 Sarah enjoys exercising, working in the yard, and spending time with her 3 daughters.
+She is currently finishing up her Master's degree in Social Impact from Claremont-Lincoln University.

 Debbie Shough, Chairman

 Debbie is a business owner in NC and enjoys exercise, being outdoors, and reading.
 Debbie first traveled to Uganda in December 2010.
-Since then, she has traveled to Uganda more than 5 times, and is now the mother of two beautiful Ugandan children, Edith and Derrick.
+Since then, she has traveled to Uganda more than 5 times and is now the mother of two beautiful Ugandan children, Edith and Derrick.
 She is committed to serving the people of Bweya Village, as well as maintaining a vibrant connection to her children’s heritage.
 Debbie is married to Steve and they have one adult child, Joshua.
 They are also proud grandparents to Isabella Grace and Isla Jo!!

 Neel Downey, Vice-Chairman